ANTHONY R. BRASS

 Award-winning artist Anthony R. Brass is best known for his surreal “hand trees,” capturing a coalescence of body parts into ecological entities.
 His work grows beyond the frames they inhabit thanks to his use of lively colors and emotionally charged scenes.
 He desires to enlighten peoples’ lives and share the beauty the universe has to offer.
 Brass puts emphasis on a vibrant color pallet, surreal subject matter that force the viewers to think deeper and look closer.
 His work has been described as being very thought-provoking in an uncanny, yet beautiful manner.

 Brass spent his childhood creating art in Warren, Michigan.
 He later went on to obtain a degree in graphic design from Wayne State University in Detroit, Michigan, in which he graduated with cum laude honors.
 Currently, Brass lives with his inspiring partner Espacia Fotiu, (a mixed media expressionist) in their modest, plant-filled studio in Ferndale, Michigan.

 Photo compliments: Deb Jacques of C&G Newspapers, The Woodward Talk

 There is so much to life that we do not understand and it seems difficult to imagine we ever will.
 From the connections, we share with the cosmos, to the vast networks of communication in the forest and the power we contain within our own thoughts.
 I bring these discussions to life and showcase the deeper existence of the realm we live in, yet don't fully understand.
-Using a diverse arsenal of creative methods, I aim to enlighten peoples's lives and demonstrate the consciousness of the forest by illuminating sagas of the "Wood-Wide-Web".
+Using a diverse arsenal of creative methods, I aim to enlighten peoples' lives and demonstrate the consciousness of the forest by illuminating sagas of the "Wood-Wide-Web".
 I hope to give people a deeper appreciation for the forest and all life existing on this priceless planet.

 I work with acrylic paint because of its versatility and stress-free qualities.
 Re-purposed wood is my preferred surface to paint on.
 I work with the wood grain and knots to guide my creative hand.
 This allows me to coexist with the tree's natural beauty, highlighting it's elegance alongside my own aesthetic.